-1.2.1 Current WEM Procedure
+1.1.1 Current WEM Procedure

-The current WEM Procedure outlines the method to determine the BRCP based on the expected cost incurred to develop the previous reference facility, which was a 160 MW distillate-fuelled open-cycle gas turbine (OCGT).
+The current WEM Procedure outlines the method for determining the BRCP based on the expected cost incurred in developing the previous reference facility, which was a 160 MW, distillate-fuelled, Open Cycle Gas Turbine (OCGT).
 The calculation estimates the following components:

-- Total capital cost comprising engineering, procurement and construction costs, transmission interconnection costs, fixed fuel cost, land cost, a contingency margin, and cost of capital. - Fixed O&M costs for the reference facility and the transmission interconnection including fixed network access charges and insurance costs.
+- The total capital cost, comprising engineering, procurement and construction costs, transmission interconnection costs, fixed fuel related costs, land costs, a contingency margin, and the cost of capital. - Fixed O&M costs for the reference facility and the transmission interconnection, including fixed network access charges and insurance costs.

-These cost components are annualised through a 15-year annuity using a discount rate - currently set equal to weighted average cost of capital (WACC).
+These cost components are annualised through a 15-year annuity using a discount rate, which is currently set equal to the weighted average cost of capital (WACC).
 The BRCP is then calculated by dividing the annuity amount by the amount of capacity credits expected to be assigned to the reference facility.
 This is summarised in the following equation:

-$$BRCP = \frac{ANNUALISED{FIXED \ 0\&M} + ANNUALISED{CAPEX}}{CAPACITY \ CREDITS}$$
+$BRCP = \frac{ANNUAL{FIXED \ O\&M} + ANNUALISED{CAPEX}}{CAPACITY \ CREDITS}$

-Following the Coordinator's determination of the benchmark capacity providers and changes to the WEM design, the current WEM Procedure needs to be updated.
-Given the significant number of amendments required to update it in line with the reforms, the ERA proposes to replace the WEM Procedure entirely rather than amend specific clauses.
-Therefore, a marked-up copy of the WEM Procedure would not be helpful and is not included with this proposal.
-Appendix 2 provides the draft updated WEM Procedure for stakeholder feedback.
+Following the Coordinator's determination of the Benchmark Capacity Providers and changes to the WEM design, the ERA must update the WEM Procedure used to determine the BRCP.
+Given the significant number of amendments required to update it in line with the reforms, the ERA has replaced the WEM Procedure entirely, rather than amend specific clauses.

+Appendix 1 provides the updated WEM Procedure, which will take effect from 1 August 2024.